Find the answers to some of the most frequently asked questions about Time for Change - Te Hurihanga.

 How will this change be affected once the Southern region no longer has a DHB?

 The review is aligned with the draft national Mental Health and Addiction System and Service Framework 2022 – 2032, and we do not expect anything to change.
 The programme is well-defined and endorsed, and funded for the year.

 When will the new crisis respite support facility open in Dunedin?

-The five-bed home will open in September 2022.
+The five-bed home opened in September 2022.
 You can read more about this here

 When will the new mental health crisis services open in Queenstown/Central Lakes/Waitaki?